Crispy Sweet and Sour Pork "Guo Bao Rou"(锅包肉)

 FAQS

-If you don't have Shaoxing wine, you can use dry sherry or a mixture of rice vinegar and water as a substitute.
+If you don't have Shaoxing wine, you can substitute it with dry sherry or a mixture of rice vinegar and a little sugar.
+This will help mimic the flavor profile of the dish while still keeping it delicious.

-What can I serve with Crispy Sweet and Sour Pork?
+What side dishes pair well with Crispy Sweet and Sour Pork Guo Bao Rou?

 Loading reviews...